parassantra/WEB322_APPV5.0/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/1/12/Cc-by-nc-sa_icon.svg/1024px-Cc-by-nc-sa_icon.svg.png)

  # :hand::hand::hand: PLEASE DO NOT COPY. :hand::hand::hand: It is just can be a reference.
- ### because it have my name in my package.json file,

 # Connect MongoDB
 1. Create a new connection to mongolab